Tackling Tobacco Use in Substance Use Treatment Settings

 - Implementing tobacco-free policies that prohibit tobacco use indoors and outdoors doesn’t affect patient attrition.

-The National Council for Behavioral Health, in collaboration with the Smoking Cessation Leadership Center and the Behavioral Health and Wellness Program, with support from Pfizer, shares research, evidence-based practices, and success stories from the field to help change views and misconceptions about tobacco use.
+The National Council for Mental Wellbeing, in collaboration with the Smoking Cessation Leadership Center and the Behavioral Health and Wellness Program, with support from Pfizer, shares research, evidence-based practices, and success stories from the field to help change views and misconceptions about tobacco use.

 Earlier this fall we hosted “Smoking & Addiction Treatment: Debunking the Myths and Becoming Tobacco-Free,” a webinar in which Dr. Laura Martin, medical director at the University of Colorado’s Behavioral Health and Wellness Program, discussed ways substance use treatment providers implement interventions to improve the health of the individuals they serve.
 She used the Center for Dependency, Addiction, and Rehabilitation as a case study to show how to become tobacco-free and shared her 12 Steps to Success for treatment facilities looking to go tobacco-free.
 She also wrote 12 Steps to Success: Tobacco Cessation for Your Addiction Treatment Center for the National Council’s Expert Buzz blog.